vult0306/stm32_thinkspeak/README.md

 # Example of STM32 Client periodically send data to ThinkSpeak server

+STM32
-STM32 collects sensor data and send to ESP via UART/SPI
+  - Collects sensor data every 2s and store to a buffer
+  - Stay in Low-Power mode when not collecting data
+  - When the buffer is full, send the whole buffer to ESP32 via UART

+ESP32
-ESP send the received data to ThinkSpeak server
+  - When received data from STM32, send to ThinkSpeak server

 ## Development Environment Setup
 ### 1. Install esp-idf release v5.3 at (https://github.com/espressif/esp-idf/tree/release/v5.3)